@Bishop_Llandaff

 How much homework should my child receive?

 We aim to set students in key stage 3 (Year 7, 8 and 9) at least one piece of meaningful homework each night.
+This is managed using a Homework timetable, which is available via the website.
 In key stage 4 (Year 10 and 11) there is usually one/two pieces per night.
 However, this will vary at more demanding times in the school year.
 In addition to this, all students have a reading book, and we encourage them to spend around 15-20 minutes reading each day.
 Sixth Form students are expected to use their independent study sessions as well as wider reading to support their learning, as well as completing formal homework set.

 Who do I contact about homework?